The Shadowhunter Chronicles: The Mortal Instruments

 The Mortal Instruments is the first set of books published.
 The series is mainly set in the year 2007 and revolves around Clary Fairchild, a fifteen-year-old who witnesses a murder invisible to everyone but herself, committed by a group of tattooed teenagers known as Shadowhunters.
 This event coincides with her mother's mysterious disappearance and exposes her to a hidden world previously kept from her by her mother.
 As Clary discovers her own supernatural abilities, she learns of her role among the Nephilim, human-angel hybrids tasked with protecting humanity from demons.

-The story unfolds in Downworld, a mystical version of New York City populated by various supernatural entities including vampires, werewolves, and warlocks, who often find themselves in opposition to the Nephilim.
+The story unfolds in a mystical version of New York City populated by "Downworlders" various supernatural entities including vampires, werewolves, and warlocks, who often find themselves in opposition to the Nephilim.
 Clary allies with Shadowhunters Jace Wayland, Isabelle Lightwood, Alec Lightwood, and the warlock Magnus Bane.
-Together, face the conflicts initiated by Valentine Morgenstern and his son, Jonathan Morgenstern, which threatens the peace between humans and Downworlders.
+Together, they face the conflicts initiated by Valentine Morgenstern and his son, Jonathan Morgenstern, which threatens the peace between humans and Downworlders.